MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/social-platform/rich-presence-strings/rich-presence-strings-appendix.md

 ## Data Platform

 The basics of the data platform are part of the Entertainment as a Service initiative.
-The idea is that everything in a game can be described as events with attributes associated with those events.
+The idea is that everything in a game can be described as events, with attributes associated with those events.
 Developers can configure statistics and state values important to the game's experience in the service.

 Some example statistics are: